Eroglu-Lab/Syn_Bot/README.md

 # Syn_Bot
 ## FIJI Syn_Bot Macro

 This macro was developed by Cagla Eroglu's Lab at Duke University to count the number of colocalized synaptic puncta in fluorescence microscopy images.
-The macro and related experimental methods are thoroughly described in our paper [insert link to paper].
+The macro and related experimental methods are thoroughly described in our paper [insert link to paper]().

 Briefly, neuronal synapses contain specific proteins in the presynaptic terminal that differ from those found in the postsynaptic terminal.
 At a neuronal synapse these terminals are ~50nm apart and thus immunohistochemical staining of a protein from each compartment will give a colocalized signal due to the resolution limits of traditional fluorescence microscopy.